HigherOrderCO/Kind/DOCUMENTATION.md

 Haskell's stream fusion, a hard-coded, important optimization, happens naturally, [at runtime](https://medium.com/@maiavictor/solving-the-mystery-behind-abstract-algorithms-magical-optimizations-144225164b07), on Formality.
-This also allow us to explore new ways to develop algorithms, such as this "impossibly efficient" [exp-mod implementation](https://medium.com/@maiavictor/calling-a-function-a-googol-times-53933c072e3a).
+This also allows us to explore new ways to develop algorithms, such as this "impossibly efficient" [exp-mod implementation](https://medium.com/@maiavictor/calling-a-function-a-googol-times-53933c072e3a).
 Who knows if this may lead to new breakthroughs in complexity theory?